pzalews/color-app/README.md

     - COLOR1 - this is a font color
     - COLOR2 - this is a bg color

+## Port notice

+This application is run on port number 5000.

 ## Simple usage:

 ```bash